HappySeaFox/sail/README.md

 - Color management functions (applying ICC profiles etc.)
 - EXIF rotation

-## Differences from other image decoding libraries

-- Simple yet powerful API providing expected business entities - images, delays, palettes, pixels etc.
-- Access to source pixel data w/o converting it to a different format (supported by most image format plugins)
-- Reading and writing images in multiple pixel formats, not only RGB and friends
-- Probing (access to the image properties w/o decoding the whole pixel data)
-- Access to the source image properties (source pixel format etc.)
-- Image formats are supported through dynamically loaded plugins (codecs) which means you can add or remove codecs without re-compiling the whole library

 ## Supported image formats

 | N  | Image format                                                                            | Operations    | Dependencies      | Notes         |